ellebythesea/missy-elliot/README.md

 - Missy Elliott mode
   - Enter a topic and generate a script; verify 3‑second beats are present.
 - Logical Fallacy mode
-  - Use a public YouTube video under 5 minutes, e.g. https://www.youtube.com/watch?v=G7KNmW9a75Y
+  - Upload a short MP4/MOV/WebM or audio file (≤5 minutes).
-  - Try a public Instagram reel URL (must be publicly accessible).
+  - Verify you see a preview frame after upload (if video and ffmpeg is installed).
-  - Verify duration check, transcription, and analysis output.
+  - Run analysis and confirm findings are formatted as specified.
 If `SERPAPI_API_KEY` is set, check the “Context enrichment (Search)” section.

 ## GitHub Actions Example
 Add your OpenAI API key as a repository secret: